lemlac/pylem/docs/reference.md

         print("Payload is empty")
 ```

 A union can be tagged with an anonymous enum by declaring it with `enum union`.
 This blends the concepts of enums and unions together to create a *true sum type* and will allow you to instantiate it with each member as a variant.
+Varients without types are empty and set to `void`.

 ```py
 enum union MyTaggedUnion: